National Comprehensive Data Protection/Privacy Laws and Bills 2020

 Date Written: December 15, 2020

 Over 130 countries and self-governing jurisdictions and territories around the world have now adopted comprehensive data protection/privacy laws to protect personal data held by private and public bodies.
 Another almost 40 countries and jurisdictions including China, Nigeria, Iran, and Indonesia have pending bills or initiatives.

 The laws in these countries apply to personal information held in both electronic and physical form and to all or nearly all subject areas.
 In nearly all of the countries, the laws apply to personal information held by private bodies and by governments.

 This map shows which jurisdictions have adopted laws or have pending initiatives.
-This update includes a number of new countries which adopted laws in the last 2 years including Algeria, Botswana, Brazil, Congo, Lebanon, Kenya, Panama, Tajikistan, Thailand, Togo, Uganda, and Uzbekistan.
+This update includes 10 new countries which adopted laws in the last 2 years including Algeria, Botswana, Brazil, Congo, Lebanon, Kenya, Panama, Tajikistan, Thailand, Togo, Uganda, and Uzbekistan.